mmonfils/neighborhood-lab-dsm/our-approach.md

 This is our way of looking at the world to see how macro-level forces shape our daily lives.
 For decades, decisions made in corporate boardrooms, courts, and legislative halls have used coordinated strategies to slowly rewrite the rules of local planning.
 This is a deliberate blueprint designed to shift decision-making power away from communities and into centralized hands.

 If you only look at your own front yard, you might miss these larger patterns.
 By tracking how these structural pressures operate, we can spot the changes coming before they reach our doorsteps.
 It helps us build independent networks on our blocks early enough to keep outside forces from taking over our spaces or deciding the future of our neighborhoods for us.
-We document these patterns frequently on our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) so everyone can learn to spot them in real time.
+We document these patterns on our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) so everyone can learn to spot them in real time.